tekknolagi/isdt/lecture-notes/4-cor.md

 ## Lecture 3

-In this lecture, we will explore a method for writing useful tests for software.
+In this lecture, we will focus a bit more on one approach for software correctness---unit tests---and explore a method for writing useful tests for software.

 ### Where to start

+Starting can be a little intimidating.
+You're sitting there, staring at the blank text editor window before you, vaguely humming Natasha Bedingfield songs to yourself.
+It's especially tricky when you haven't written any code yet *at all*[^tdd-orthodoxy].
+What do you type first?

+[^tdd-orthodoxy]: This is what the Test Driven Development orthodoxy preaches.
+    I have my personal opinions about that---I think starting test first always can lead to paralysis, and experimenting with the implementation first can help.
+But I do in general agree that you should be testing pretty rigorously as you go.

-Start with the specification: what should the function do?
-Test what is specified.
+Start with the specification, even if you have never written it down: what should the function do?
+Test what is specified, on paper or in your head.
+Call your imaginary function or API a couple times to see what it feels like.

 Imagine a function `isEven` that must return `true` if the number given was even, and `false` otherwise:

 ```c
 bool isEven(int num);